European Society of Radiology: European Congress of Radiology

-The core of the European Society of Radiology’s (ESR) activities is the organisation of its annual meeting, the European Congress of Radiology (ECR).
-With more than 30,000 participants from around 100 countries and more than 4,000 scientific papers and exhibits, the ECR has developed into the largest radiological meeting in Europe since it was first held in its ‘new’ format in September 1991.
+The core of the European Society of Radiology's (ESR) activities is the organisation of its annual meeting, the European Congress of Radiology (ECR).
+With more than 30,000 participants from around 120 countries, over 2,800 scientific presentations and 1,700 speakers, the ECR has developed into the largest radiological meeting in Europe since it was first held in its 'new' format in September 1991.
 It is held annually at the end of February or early March.
 Congress attendees include radiology professionals, professionals of allied sciences, industry representatives, and press reporters for both the medical and consumer press.

-The ECR hosts an accompanying industrial exhibition which provides a chance for congress-goers to explore state-of-the-art medical imaging technology and related services.
+The ECR hosts an accompanying industrial exhibition over a space of 30,000 m2, which provides a chance for congress-goers to explore state-of-the-art medical imaging technology and related services.

+ECR is a hybrid meeting.
+Participants can choose to attend onsite or online, with all sessions being streamed live via ESR Connect.

 International Day of Radiology

 The International Day of Radiology is an annual event held with the aim of building greater awareness of the value that radiology contributes to safe patient care and improving understanding of the role radiologists and radiological technologists play in healthcare.
 It was launched in 2012 and is a joint initiative of the European Society of Radiology (ESR), the Radiological Society of North America (RSNA) and the American College of Radiology (ACR).
 November 8, the day that Wilhelm Conrad Röntgen discovered the existence of x-rays in 1895, was chosen as a day of action and awareness.

-The theme of Sports Imaging (a sub-specialty of musculoskeletal radiology) has been selected for the 2019 International Day of Radiology.
-Previous themes include Cardiac Imaging (2018), Emergency Radiology (2017) and Breast Imaging (2016).
-In further celebration of the day, the ESR annually publishes a book containing curated scholarly research on the theme of that particular year.